-Loved for their dagger-like leaves and sturdy trunks, yucca plants come off as decidedly quirky when compared to more popular houseplants like fiddle-leaf figs or monsteras.
-To get the lowdown on these low-maintenance plants, we asked Waldman and Little Leaf expert Kevin Martinson for their fail-proof tips for caring for the desert green.
+Loved for its daggerlike leaves and sturdy trunks, this plant is definitely quirky compared to the fiddle-leaf fig or monstera.
+To get the lowdown on the low-maintenance pick, we asked Waldman and Little Leaf expert Kevin Martinson for their fail-proof yucca plant care tips.

 The General Gist

 There are 49 species and 24 subspecies of yucca, which means you’ve probably seen it 100 times before and never knew it.
 They love direct sunlight and can survive without water for long periods of time.
 In other words, this is a plant you won’t feel guilty about leaving at home when you take a two-week vacation.
 “Yucca canes prefer to be slightly root-bound in coarse, well-draining soil that’s dense enough to stabilize the heavy trunk,” shares Martinson.
 Because they’re extremely drought-tolerant, the quickest way to kill yours is by overwatering it.

 While we’re particularly interested in caring for yucca indoors, these spiky plants most commonly thrive out in nature.
 And when we say thrive, we mean thrive.
 “In the wild, these growers can reach 30 feet or higher,” says Martinson.